monopole/snt/README.md

-Visit http://localhost:8081 to see the material presented with a properly ordered navigation menu and one-click copying of command blocks.
+Visit http://localhost:8081 to see the material presented with a properly ordered navigation menu and one-click copying of code blocks.

 ### For an even better experience